danjelito/wse-coco-member/README.md

 The output of this program is used for:

 1. Raw data for Experience Management Report - Member Cohort
-2. Member Population per Center Report
+2. Member Population per Center Report (in Experience Management Report).